PaulaYaniz/Unit3/Project/Project3.md

 ### Problem definition
 Yasmina is a student at UWC ISAK Japan.
 Every Monday morning at her advisory, she fills out the Komodo survey, a survey that checks the students' wellbeing at her school.
 However, she feels like the survey has too many questions, it is sometimes not accurate enough, and it does not allow her to express all her feelings.
 She would like to write a personal diary, but as she lives with 3 roommates, she thinks she would not have enough privacy.
 She would like to be able to write about her feelings every day, and then to have a way to organize the writings by category, according to what she is talking about.

-### Proposed solution

 #### Design statement
 I will design and make an application for writing a mood diary for a client who is a student at UWC ISAK Japan.
-The program will consist on a tool called ___ for being able to keep track of her mood every day, plus being able to write some notes and having them organized by feeling.
-It is constructed using the softwares Python and SQL.
+The program will consist on an application for being able to keep track of her mood every day, plus being able to write some notes and having them organized by feeling.
+It is constructed using the softwares Python, Kivy, and SQL.
 It will take 3 weeks to make and will be evaluated according to the criteria A, B, C, and D.

+### Proposed solution
+The application will have a sign up and login system with encrypted password, to increase security.
+The application will be minimalistic and simple for it to be user-friendly.
+Once the user has passed the login system, a main menu will appear.
+There, user will be able to select and emotion and write how she is feeling.
+She can also access past notes organised in folders by emotion.
+The tools I am using for this are Python, Kivy, and SQL.
+I chose Python because  its codes can be easily written and executed much faster than other programming languages[^1].
+Python is an open source and has a lot of libraries to complement the code[^2], so there are multiple options of personalisation for fulfilling the client's necessities.
+Python is also good for the client, as it is free and Yasmina will not need to buy a license[^3].
+I chose Kivy because it is also free and convenient for the client, as it can run in many platforms.
+Kivy is also one of the better front-end softwares. xxx
+I chose SQL because it is an easy and simple way to look and get all data.

+[^1]: “Advantages of Python over Other Programming Languages.”
+Vilmate, 2019, https://vilmate.com/blog/python-vs-other-programming-languages/.
+[^2]: “About Python.”
+Python.org, https://www.python.org/about/.
+[^3]: Citation needed

 ### First meeting - 10th February 2023